strongh/ClimateActionR/Schedule.md

 # CAT Data Science Workshop Schedule

+# Pre-workshop technical office hour (optional)
+**Friday March 11, 12-1pm**

+**Location: BioSci III room 3120**

+If you have never used R and RStudio, please come to our pre-workshop office hour.
+Will and Homer will be there to assist with installation of these two programs.

 # Day 1 -- Monday March 14
+**Location: [Graduate Resource Center event room][GRC]**

 | Time | Module | Presenter(s) |
 | :--------- | :--------------------------------------------------------------- | :------------------------- |
 | 9:00-9:30 | Welcome and introduction to the workshop | Steve Allison |